 At this point you should have 11 files, and somewhere in the ball park of 8 to 9 thousand keywords, but that’s not convenient.

 Cleaning Up Your Keywords with the Keyword Combiner

 Now you’re faced with the task of either individually sorting and cleaning up all of these files or copying and pasting all of this data into one sheet, again, that’s not convenient.

-So I built a small windows desktop app to do precisely this, I call it the keyword combiner, and you can download it for free by clicking the link below.
+So I built a small windows desktop app to do precisely this, I call it the keyword combiner, and you can download it by clicking the link below.